planetahuevo/sendy-mailgun/README.md

-sendy-mailgun
+MailGun API Integration with Sendy
 =============

+###About

-This is project integrates MailGun API with Sendy
+This project will allow you to send email through MailGun API calls using services other than Amazon SES with Sendy.